 As mentioned above, if your computer is infected with a virus without an antivirus program installed, any number of malicious actions could occur.
 If you are running Microsoft Windows or macOS, we recommend having an antivirus program installed on the computer.
 If you have the latest version of Windows, make sure at the very least that Windows Defender is running.

 What happens if a virus infects a computer without an antivirus?

 If a virus infects a computer without an antivirus program, it may delete files, prevent access to files, send spam, spy on you, or perform other malicious actions.
-In some situations, a computer may not meet the requirements of a virus, and the computer is only used to help spread the virus to other computers that may meet the requirements.
+In some situations, a computer may not be compatible with your computer and the virus would only be used to spread to other computers.

 What are examples of antivirus programs?